Pakistanis in the United Arab Emirates: General overview

-Pakistan and the United Arab Emirates maintain strong economic relations with each other, with the UAE being the second biggest trading partner of Pakistan in terms of bilateral trade.
+Pakistan and the UAE maintain strong economic relations with each other, with the UAE being the second biggest trading partner of Pakistan in terms of bilateral trade.
 A large skilled and semi-skilled Pakistani workforce contributes to the UAE economy.
 Around 20% of Pakistanis are white-collar professions, and the remaining 80% are involved in the blue-collar industry.
 The ratio of blue-collar Pakistani labour migrating to the UAE has dropped since 2008, although the volume of remittances has increased.

 Pakistani expatriates in the UAE are actively involved in the country's business, investment and services sectors; in 2025 there were some 47,000 Pakistani-owned businesses registered in the UAE, including more than 8,000 in a year.

 The UAE is the second largest source of remittances to Pakistan; in 2012, remittances from the UAE amounted to $2.9 billion.

 Pakistani professionals

 Pakistan ranks among the top five sources of migrant professionals in the UAE.
 Pakistanis in UAE dominate the transport sector i.e. from logistics to crane operators and up to taxi drivers.
 There are many Pakistani bankers working in various local and multinational banks.
 It is not uncommon to find Pakistani professionals working in various multinationals in UAE.
 There are many Pakistani restaurants in UAE owned and run by these expatriate Pakistanis.